ahmedawan71/AI-Powered-Web-App/README.md

 # ResumeTailor_n8n

 ResumeTailor_n8n is a web application that leverages AI to tailor resumes based on job descriptions.
 Built with Next.js and Shadcn for the frontend, it provides a modern, user-friendly interface for users to input their resume and job description, receive a tailored resume, and view AI-generated feedback.
-The backend uses Supabase for authentication and data storage, while the AI logic is handled by a separate repository deployed on Railway.
+The backend uses Supabase for authentication and MongoDB for user data storage, while the AI logic is handled by a separate repository deployed on Railway.

 ## Table of Contents
 - [Features](#features)